aave/risk-v3/asset-risk/adding-an-asset.md

 5. **Having liquidity from different tokens in our pools reduces risks via diversification benefits.**

 When adding a token to the protocol, significant controls are required to ensure the asset will add more value than risk.
 Only tokens with a worthy product and significant community should be considered.
-The asset risk methodology offers a framework to assess and compare tokens' risks for the protocol, supporting the calibration of the model risk parameters to mitigate those risks.
+The asset risk methodology offers a framework to assess and compare the tokens' risks for the protocol, and how to calibrate model parameters to mitigate those risks.

 {% hint style="info" %}
 See the [Governance docs](https://docs.aave.com/governance/) for the new asset listing process.